akshivagrawal2712/Banking-Management-System/README.md

 # Banking-Management-System
-Banking Management System using C language
+This is a mini project for Banking Management System using C (Programming Language).
+It uses structures, arrays.
+It has 5 options: <1> Creation <2> Deposit <3> Withdraw <4> Balance Enquiry <5> Exit
+It shows the amount of available balance and takes time directly from computer.